Sec 1 Science Tuition.

 Mass vs weight — kg vs N confusion

 "The mass of the object is 50 N" (wrong); "the weight of the object is 50 N" (right).
 Mass in kg, weight in N — Sec 1 students hear them used interchangeably in daily life and bring the confusion straight into the paper.
-Bleeds 1-2 marks per Phys answer, and Phys sits on most Sec 1 papers.
+Can cost 1-2 marks per Phys answer, and Phys sits on most Sec 1 papers.
 Fix: a side-by-side card drilled weekly — mass is amount of matter (kg), weight is the gravitational pull on it (N) — tested with worked counter-examples and unit-spotting exercises.

 !